01 KAITLYN BOSNJAK

 K - Yes, and it takes self control as well, like I said before, I can be quite an automatic defensive person.
 And that’s something I’ve had to work on.

-L - If you could have dinner with three people, who would they be?
+L - If you could have coffee with three people, who would they be?

 K - As I was telling you earlier, this was a really hard think for me!
 I wanted to really think about women who inspire me, Alexandra Nateff, she’s a photographer and the creative director of Unconditional magazine, one of my favourite magazines, so beautiful.
 She takes all these beautiful portraits of women and she’s just so creative and inspiring to me.
 She’s been someone who in recent times has inspired me and fuelled my photography because I do a lot of portrait photography.
 I love the simplicity of her work, to have something so simple but so powerful and impactful.
 I would love if someone would look at my art, my photography and think ‘Wow it’s so simple but so powerful.’
 So I think she would be an interesting person to get to know and to talk to.
 The Olsen Twins, if I had to pick between the two, Mary-Kate, because I feel like I was more tomboy too when I was growing up.
 But seeing them peel out of the child-actor to completely shift to designing The Row and Elizabeth and James, I’m completely obsessed with The Row.
 It’s strong, subtle, it reminds me a little of Celine, old, ‘Phoebe Celine’.
 They stay out of the limelight and just bring out these inspiring artworks, clothing wise, these incredible collections.
 I think they would be so inspiring.
 I would love to see their mindset, see what inspires them.
 Of course, if I really did sit down to have dinner with these people I would probably freeze!